There’s a huge variety of campgrounds in the Florida Keys.

 |Mile Marker||Mile Marker 20|

-Lazy Lakes is located on Sugarloaf Key.
+Sun Outdoors (Formerly Lazy Lakes RV Resort) is located on Sugarloaf Key.

-Lazy Lakes has many amenities.
+The park has many amenities.
 There are bathhouses and laundry facilities.
 There are activities on-site, including horseshoe pits, a clubhouse with a book exchange, pinball, pool table and other activities.